Cycling Sobremunt in Mallorca

 Cycling Sobremunt is a short affair but a toughie.
 It has the steepest gradients out of any climb in Mallorca with some eye watering ramps.
 Want to challenge your lightweight-climber friends during your cycling holiday?
 This is probably not the best terrain to do so, as a pure Watts per kilo test will favour the explosive and featherweight riders.

-Sobremunt is a relatively unknown climb but amongst those in the know, it has the reputation of being the toughest in Mallorca when it comes to gradients and road surface.
 At the time of writing this blog, less than 500 riders have registered an effort up the climb on Strava.
 Given 80,000 people that have ridden Sa Calobra in the north of the island, you know why we think this is a hidden gem.

-Riding out to Sobremunt
+Riding Out To Sobremunt

 Located just 10 kilometres away from Palma de Mallorca, the most straightforward way to reach the base of the climb from Palma is to head north along the Ma-1041 road.
 You need to warm up before hitting the climb if you're heading out of Palma.
 If you head east along the coastline, there’s a dedicated bike path that can add those extra miles in the legs while enjoying the Mediterranean ocean breeze.
 Alternatively, ride a loop through the flatlands to spin out your legs.

-The Start of the Climb
+The Start Of The Climb

 You will find a small sign with the name of the climb (Sobremunt) that points towards a right turn out of the Ma-1041 road.
 From here the road starts to climb.
 It’s here that most consider Sobremunt to start.
 You will be 7 kilometres from the top although the first 2 are pretty gentle.
 Steady gradients of around 3%, hide the true nature of the incline in the following kilometres.